pieceofcake2/cakephp/README.md

 If you find any PHP 8.x compatibility issues, please:
 - Create an issue with a clear description
 - Include PHP version and error messages
-- Provide minimal code to reproduce the issue
+- Provide minimal code to reproduce the issue (if possible)

 ## Project Goals